jmcpheron/ccc-schedule/README.md

 - 🔍 **Advanced Search**: Real-time search across course titles, descriptions, and course numbers
 - 🎯 **Smart Filtering**: Filter by term, college, subject, units, days, time, and more
 - 📱 **Responsive Design**: Works seamlessly on desktop, tablet, and mobile devices
+- 🌓 **Dark Mode**: Automatic theme detection with manual toggle and persistence
 - 📊 **Multiple Views**: Card view and table view for different browsing preferences
 - 📄 **Pagination**: Efficient browsing of large course catalogs
 - 🎨 **Customizable**: Easy to brand for your college's identity